Fire Marshal's Office

 Machine piled debris or the use of an air curtain device for land clearing burning may be allowed under a special permit issued by their office and a permit issued by the Asheville Fire Dept. The owner of the property must apply for the permit where the burning will occur per section 307.2 of the NC Fire Code.

 Recreational fires are exempt from a permit, if in compliance with section 307.3.2 and 307.4 of the NC Fire Code.
 A recreational fire cannot exceed 3 feet in diameter or 2 feet in height and must not contain rubbish, trash, or building materials.
 The fire must be constantly attended and have a 4-A fire extinguisher, water hose, or other fire extinguishing material available for immediate use.
 Recreational fires must be a least 25 feet away from structures or combustible materials.
 Debris burning is the number one cause of wildfires in North Carolina and trash burning is illegal within the Asheville city limits.
-Asheville Fire and Rescue urges citizens to be extremely careful if they choose to use outdoor grills or recreational fires.
+The Asheville Fire Department urges citizens to be extremely careful if they choose to use outdoor grills or recreational fires.

 Periodic Fire Code Inspections are required by the NC State Fire Code section 106